k3ru-sailco/ak-bmp-dog/README.md

 **TLDR**

 This was a fun experiment and project at the time; I find it very amusing that I used my dog to combat an anti-bot system and it just so happened to work.
 Please do not reference this or use this for anything with ill intent.
-The repo is meant to be funny and interesting.
+The repo is meant to be funny and interesting, the code was truly never meant to be taken seriously (hence why its a mess).
 Thank you!